Delta 8 Products

 Delta 8 THC is a complex substance to produce at high concentrations, although there are simpler methods of making it.
 As a whole, Delta 8 is a robust cannabinoid with lots of potential.
 It is both a derivative of hemp and CBD, and if the final product contains less than 0.3% Delta 9 THC, it is entirely legal.
 You can purchase Delta 8 as a distillate or isolate concentrate, as well as in finished Delta 8 products such as capsules like our Delta 8 capsules.

 How is Delta 8 made?

 The plant material from which hemp is extracted usually relies on the use of CO2 when extracting the desired compounds from the general plant matter, producing an oily concentrate rich in the cannabinoids and other compounds in the hemp flower.
 After that, delta 8 must be isolated from hemp plants because the substance appears in trace amounts in the plant.
 In addition to logistical challenges, delta 8 must be produced by using a large amount of plant material, compared to pure CBD, for instance.

 Increasingly, companies are taking advantage of the fact that CBD and delta 8 are isomers, which means that they share the same atoms but are arranged differently.
-CBD compounds can be atomized to convert cannabis into delta 8, which is becoming one of the most common ways to produce delta 8.
+CBD compounds can be atomized to convert cannabis into delta 8, which is becoming one of the most common ways to produce delta 8 products.
 It still yields a clean and legal product, while keeping manufacturing costs low.

-The differences between Delta 8 and CBD are more balanced than those between Delta 8 and Delta 9.
+The differences between Delta 8 products and CBD products are more balanced than those between Delta 8 and Delta 9.
 This is because CBD is a chemically different substance than Delta 8 THC.
 For example, Delta 8 is a psychoactive substance, whereas CBD is not.
 Furthermore, scientists have explored the benefits of CBD much more and have come up with a comprehensive list of their differences and benefits.

 - A psychoactive substance